pjrainlink/better-kazagumo-spotify/README.md

-# kazagumo-spotify
+# better-kazagumo-spotify

-## A spotify plugin for kazagumo module
+## A spotify plugin for better kazagumo module

 ## Accepted query